 - 3. England, Scotland and Wales each have varying schemes in place to provide sanitary products free of charge in schools and some other public buildings.
-Northern Ireland has been the only place in the United Kingdom where such products are not provided free of charge in schools (although pilots are now commencing in schools and higher education institutions).
+Northern Ireland has been the only place in the United Kingdom where such products are not provided free of charge in schools (although pilots are now commencing in schools and Higher Education Institutions).
 The Member considers that there is an undeniable need to provide sustained free access to period products in education settings and other public buildings. - 4.
-The Period Products (Free Provision) Bill has three broad policy objectives: - a.
-To place a duty on the Department of Health to ensure that period products are available free of charge on a universal basis in appropriate locations. - b.
-To require Departments to specify by way of regulations public service bodies who have a duty to ensure period products are widely obtainable free of charge in their premises.
-These regulations must include Health and Social Care Trusts; and any public service body whose premises is a school, a further education institution or a higher education institution. - c.
-To place a number of duties on the Department of Health and other specified public service bodies in respect of their obligations under this Bill and to place a duty on Departments to issue guidance on the exercise of the functions conferred on specified public service bodies.
+The Period Products Bill has three broad policy objectives: - a.
+To place a duty on the Executive Office to ensure that period products are available free of charge on a universal basis in appropriate locations. - b.
+To require the Executive Office to specify by way of regulations public service bodies who have a duty to ensure period products are widely obtainable free of charge in their premises.
+These regulations must include Health and Social Care Trusts and any public service body whose premises is a school, a further education institution or a higher education institution. - c.
+To place a number of duties on Departments and other specified public service bodies in respect of their obligations under this Bill and to place a duty on Departments to issue guidance on the exercise of the functions conferred on specified public service bodies.